 Health Benefits of Mango

-Though research is ongoing, mango has been used traditionally for the following:
+Though research is ongoing, the properties of mango have been used traditionally for:

 Speeding up tissue regeneration.
 Mango's antioxidant content improves the health of soft body tissues and promotes proper skin hydration, also aiding in the recovery of wounds.

 Promoting eye health.
-Due to their high levels of carotenoids, mangoes help maintain and improve eye health, preventing vitamin A deficiency and age-related diseases, such as macular degeneration and cataracts.
+Due to their high levels of carotenoids, mangoes help improve and mainta eye health, preventing vitamin A deficiency and age-related diseases, such as macular degeneration and cataracts.

-Additionally, some studies suggest that mango may help lower blood sugar levels, thus being effective in the complementary treatment and prevention of hyperglycemia and diabetes.
+Additionally, some studies suggest that mango benefits include lowering blood sugar levels, thus being effective in the complementary treatment and prevention of hyperglycemia and diabetes.

 How It Works

-Mangoes are best known for their nutritional value, but their therapeutic prowess lies in the rare phytocompounds present: the main active ingredient in the mango fruit is mangiferin, which is presently undergoing extensive research.
-It seems to act in combination with over 25 different carotenoids, as well as polyphenols, gallic acid, caffeic acid, catechins, and tannins, in order to promote eye health and wound healing, as well as contributing to stabilize blood sugar levels.
+Mangoes are best known for their nutritional value, but their therapeutic prowess lies in the rare phytocompounds present: the main active ingredient in the mango fruit is mangiferin, which has been shown to effectively reduce blood sugar levels, and it is presently undergoing extensive research.1 It seems to act in combination with over 25 different carotenoids, as well as polyphenols, gallic acid, caffeic acid, catechins, and tannins, in order to promote eye health and wound healing, as well as contribute to stabilizing blood sugar levels.2

 Mango Nutrition